Clusium

-Clusium (Κλύσιον, Klýsion, or Κλούσιον, Kloúsion; Umbrian: Camars) was an ancient city in Italy, one of several found at the same site overlapping the current municipality of Chiusi (Tuscany).
-The Roman city remodeled an earlier Etruscan city, Clevsin, found in the territory of a prehistoric culture, possibly also Etruscan or proto-Etruscan.
+Clusium (Etruscan: Clevsin; Κλύσιον, Klýsion, or Κλούσιον, Kloúsion) was an ancient city in Italy, one of several found at the same site overlapping the current municipality of Chiusi (Tuscany).
+The Roman city remodeled an earlier Etruscan city, found in the territory of a prehistoric culture.
 The site is located in northern central Italy on the west side of the Apennines.

 Location

 Chiusi is situated on a hill above the valley of the Clanis river near lake Clusium, both of which features had those names in antiquity.
 The Clanis is part of the Tiber drainage system and was navigable by boat from there.
 Rome was also accessed by the via Cassia, which was built over an Etruscan road.

+The extent of the urban nucleus was limited when compared with the cities of the coast, and it has been argued that in pre-Roman times the population was dispersed across the territory rather than concentrated on the hill, with aristocratic families established outside the city and controlling wide stretches of land: a settlement pattern characteristic of northern Etruria and favoured by the agricultural basis of the local economy.

 Etruscan history

 Found in Chiusi.
 2nd century BCE.
 Terracotta.
 The relief depicts the duel between Eteocles and Polynices over the rule of Thebes.

 By the time it appears in Livy's History, it is already a major Etruscan city being petitioned for assistance against the republican partisans of ancient Rome.
 About its life prior to that time, Livy only makes a brief statement that it was once called Camars.

 Villanovan pottery has been found at Chiusi.
 One common type is a cinerary urn dating to the 8th century BC.
 These urns are in the shape of wattle-and-daub huts with thatched roofs, presumably the homes of the deceased.
-This style of architecture is so different from classical Etruscan that many Etruscologists have denied a continuity.
-On the other hand, it is clear that the people of the region received a strong impetus from Greek colonies such as Cumae and from Greek immigration.

-Different theories exist about the city's origin.
-The minority theory is the Proto-Italic.
-In this theory, Etruscans from the coast or from the Aegean resettled and renamed an Umbrian city called Camars, which the exponents believe means "marshland" in Italic.
-On enclosing the city with a wall they changed the name to "enclosure", using an Etruscanized form, Clevsin, of the perfect passive participle, clusus, of Latin cludere, "to close".

-The majority theory holds that Clevsin and Camars are more likely Etruscan words.
-The limited known Etruscan vocabulary includes camthi, the name of a magistracy, which might be segmented cam-thi, where -thi is a known locative ending. -Ar, -arasi, -aras are plural endings of different cases.
-A cleva is an offering. -S and -isi are genitive and dative endings.
-A "place of offering" (Clevsin) or "place of magistracies" (Camars) seems entirely harmonious with Etruscan culture and the uses of a regional capital city.
-The final resolution of the question awaits more evidence.

-It is believed that Clusium joined the Etruscan League of twelve cities in the 600s BC, to defend against the Roman king Tarquinius Priscus.
+These hut urns belong to the Villanovan phase, now understood as the initial stage of Etruscan culture rather than as the expression of a distinct population.
+The protourban reorganization that began in Etruria during the tenth century BC shows no sign of external input: the migration of a new people, entertained by earlier scholarship, is rejected in view of the evident local cultural continuity between the Late Bronze Age and the Early Iron Age, while a determining role for Greek or Phoenician trade is unlikely, since there is no real evidence for a Greek presence in the West before the eighth century.